DECODEproject/whitepaper/decode-whitepaper.md

 ### Declaration

 Entitlements describe the access a subject has to some data item.
-They can be considered similar to descriptions of entitlements for example such as described by [Ladon](https://github.com/ory/ladon/blob/master/README.md#concepts).
+They can be considered similar to descriptions of entitlements for example such as described by [AWS IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

 Rather than attempting to build a hirearchical entitlements system by classifying certain attributes into privacy groups, such as "sensitive, personal, public" DECODE specifies all entitlements at the granularity of individual attributes.